zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 The C++ demos are in the demo directory.

 To build a C++ demo, start Visual Studio 2008 and open the solution demo\demo.sln.
+Select your target configuration: Debug or Release, Win32 or x64 (on supported x64 platforms).
 Right click on the desired demo in the Solution Explorer window and select "Build".

 Note that if you are using Visual C++ 2008 Express Edition the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not